smart-on-fhir/health-links-designs/README.md

 ### SMART Health Link Setup
 Provide users with a clear overview of the SMART Health Link they plan to create (depicted in [SMART Health Link Setup](Generic_Mobile_UX_Link_Set-up.png)).
 Include,

-* Label for the link (e.g. “Jane’s Complete Immunizations”)
+* The Label, as specified in the link construction (e.g. “Jane’s Complete Immunizations”)
 * Expiration information
 * Passcode
 * Description or list of data included in the SMART Health Link, or the action the link initiates, if not otherwise obvious in the label or UX

-Be sure that users understand that by activating this link, all of the referenced data will be available to anyone with access to the link.
+Be sure that users understand that by activating this link, all of the referenced data will be available to anyone with access to the link and knowledge of the passcode, if a passcode exists.

 ### SMART Health Link Management
 For active SMART Health Links, provide users with tools to manage the key details of that link (depicted in [SMART Health Link Management](Generic_Mobile_UX_Link_Manage.png)).
 Users should be able to view or configure,

-* The Label for the link (e.g. “Jane’s Complete Immunizations”)
+* The Label, as specified in the link construction (e.g. “Jane’s Complete Immunizations”)
 * Expiration date
 * Passcode
-* The link URI
+* The link URI (viewable but not configurable)

 Users should also have the ability to